Michigan Energy Rates Comparison in 2023

 What uses more electricity fan or AC?

-An AC unit uses more electricity than a fan.
+An AC unit uses more noelectricity than a fan.
 While a fan simply moves air around the house, the AC does the same and has to cool it at the same time.
 This added work means more electricity consumed and may result in higher monthly bills.
 Make sure to keep your AC off for most part of the year.

 Why is Michigan electricity so expensive?